 4. Risks Relating to Financial Status and Operating Results

-- As mentioned before, home video games, which is our principal business, is exposed to the risk of increasing inventories, as the products generally have a short life and become obsolete quickly.
-There is a risk that our financial status and operating results may be adversely affected by their obsoleteness.
+- Our principle business of home video games is exposed to the risk of short product life, which hastens obsolescence and drives increased inventories.
+There is a risk that our business results and financial condition may be adversely affected by this.

-- As already explained, our business performance may substantially fluctuate from quarter to quarter, as the market environment may change throughout the year in our industry.
-Also, cash flows may not be generated as originally planned, due to the fall in sales, changes in management strategies and other factors.
-There is a risk that it may result in having an adverse effect on the operating results in the following years.
+- Our business performance may substantially fluctuate from quarter to quarter, as the market environment may change throughout the year in our industry.
+Also, we may not be able to generate cash flows as originally planned due to declines in sales, changes in management strategies and other factors, which may have an adverse effect on our business results and financial condition in the years following.

 5. Risks Relating to Development Technologies

-Products relating to game machines including home video games are subject to rapid technological progress, and are constantly evolving.
-Therefore, there is a risk that sales opportunities may be lost due to delays in responding to technological progress, which may result in having an adverse effect on our operating results and product quality.
+Products relating to game machines, including home video games, are subject to rapid technological progress.
+Therefore, there is a risk that sales opportunities may be lost due to any delays with technological progress, which may have an adverse effect on our business results and financial condition.

 6. Legislative Risks